FAQs for Members

 In certain instances, we may require additional documentation such as admission and discharge summaries, or daily hospital records.

 A. Yes.
 If you become injured or ill while traveling within the U.S., any emergency care, urgent care, or hospitalization will be covered according to your plan benefits.
-We have an agreement with a mainland network called First Health Network, and seeing a First Health participating provider can significantly limit your out-of-pocket expenses.
-We recommend checking to see if there is a First Health participating facility in the area of travel.
+Through our relationship with UnitedHealthcare, you have access to UnitedHealthcare's Options PPO Network, and seeing a UnitedHealthcare participating provider can significantly limit your out-of-pocket expenses.
+We recommend checking to see if there is a UnitedHealthcare participating provider in the area of travel.

 Treatment for a condition which occurred or was diagnosed before your trip will be subject to the same prior authorization requirements as any non-emergent treatment outside of the State of Hawaii.
 Contact Health Care Services with any questions.